yoko-vicky/yoko-vicky/README.md

 ---

 Thanks for stopping by!
-If you're looking for a UX-focused frontend Developer who thrives on self-direction and collaboration, feel free to reach out.
+If you're looking for a frontend developer who bridges design and engineering — thriving on self-direction, collaboration, and clear communication...
-I'm always open to thoughtful, trust-based teamwork — whether for freelance, contract, or full-time opportunities.